Updated April 24, 2023

 - Google Analytics

 They must be able to understand what their customers and shareholders want or need, then create campaigns that will appeal to them.
-Marketing managers often lead teams and come up with the strategy, while other positions like social media specialists, copywriters, and other content gurus help support the overall plan.
+Marketing managers often lead teams and come up with the strategy, while other positions like social media specialists, copywriters, and other content creators help support the overall plan.

 Digital marketing managers earn a salary of over $100,000 and upward of $150,000.